Kiranj13/Kiranj13/README.md

 - 👯 I’m looking to collaborate on **Automatic speech recognition problems**

-- 💬 Ask me about **Any help with ML projects, getting started in ML, Java, C, OpenCV**

 - 📫 How to reach me **jayasankarkiran594@gmail.com**

 <h3 align="left">Connect with me:</h3>